Towhid0845/All-About-React-JS/readme.md

 ## ReactDOM.render() 🔥
 It controls the contents of the container node you pass in.
 It currently returns a reference to the root ReactComponent instance.

+## State 🔥
+Whenever we want to change something in react we need to use state.
+    `cont [temp, setTemp] = useState("")`
+    Here, useState is function which we are destructuring as array.
+    `temp` is initial value of the state and `setTemp` is a setter function to update the value of `temp`.

 ## React Hook 🔥
 - It allows you to use state and other React features without writing a class.
 - Hooks are the functions which "hook into" React state and lifecycle features from function components.